Mixed fortunes for Mark

 1995 - Patrik Berger left SK Slavia Praha for Ballspielverein Borussia 09 e.V.
 Dortmund.

 1997 - Christian Ziege signed for AC Milan from Bayern München.

 1999 - Jari Litmanen joined Barcelona from Ajax, having turned down the opportunity to come to Anfield.

 2007 – Hungarian keeper Ádám Bogdán joined Bolton Wanderers from hometown club Vasas.

-2017 – Keeper Shamal George signed a new contract with the reds, joining Carlisle United on loan on the same day, making seven senior appearances that campaign.
+2017 – Keeper Shamal George signed a new contract with the reds, joining Carlisle United on loan on the same day, making seven senior appearances that campaign, but was released by the reds this summer.
 Meanwhile, forward Taiwo Awoniyi joined Royal Excelsior Mouscron on loan, scoring ten times in 31 outings.

 Ex-reds on the move

 1998 - Legendary reds striker Ian Rush signed for Wrexham as Player/Coach, having left Newcastle United earlier that year.
 He failed to score in 24 appearances for them, a disappointing end to a glittering career.
 On the same day, Mike Marsh joined Conference side Barrow, having left Southend United the previous December.